agata-sm/ENA-submission-smartseq2/README.md

 This samplesheet was submitted to ENA - I do not have notes on any command to do so, so I assume via their web portal.

-Upon successful registartion, this email was received:
+Upon successful registration, this email was received:

 ```
 	Dear Colleague,